Skip to Main Content Skip to Main Navigation

 Q: I need help doing my financial aid forms.
 Who can I contact?

-Q: How will I be notified about my financial aid package?
+Q: How can I view my financial aid package?

-Q: Should I send tax verification documents to the Office of Financial Aid email address or upload the documents to CUNYfirst?
+Q: Do I send tax verification to the financial aid office email or upload the documents to CUNYfirst?

-A: Check your CUNYfirst To-Do List to determine which documents you will need to submit.
-Each checklist item has a set of instructions with a link that you can use to upload pertaining documents.
+A: Check your CUNYfirst Tasks and Holds tile in your Student Center.
+This will show which documents you will need to submit.
+Each item has a set of instructions with a link that you can use to upload pertaining documents.
 You should not email any documents to the Financial Aid email address.
 Only upload documents via your CUNYfirst account.
 Once uploaded, please allow up to 21 business days for processing.
 Updates and requests for additional documentation are also emailed to students.
 Once we have finalized the review of your documents, your CUNYfirst To-Do List will be cleared.

 Q: Is there any specific financial aid available for DACA students?